Linux system logs

 1 | Some local syslog sources add a trailing newline (\n ) to each log message.

-By adding a short configuration file, Rsyslog can be configured to forward messages to NXLog via a Unix domain socket.
+By adding a small configuration file, Rsyslog can be configured to forward logs to NXLog via a Unix domain socket.
 This is the least intrusive of the options documented here.

 |